runemadsen/rune.js/index.md

 r.circle(midway.x, midway.y, 10);
 ```

+Polygons are important because most shapes can be converted to polygons by using the `toPolygon()` function.
+As you will see in the following section, paths can hold multiple subpaths, and can be converted to an array of polygons by using the `toPolygons()` function.

 ### Paths

 The path is the most complex shape, as it can consist of multiple subpaths made up of straight lines or bezier curves.
-Paths can also be open, and fill rules can be used to subtract one subpath from another.
+Paths can also be open, and fill rules can be used to subtract one subpath from another, to create very complex shapes.

 MORE